This degree has three stages, each comprising 120 credits. For your BA/BSc (Honours) Open degree you can:

 - study a broad range of subjects; or

-- specialise in one subject area for half of your degree and study a broad range of subjects for the other; or
+- specialise in one subject area, and pick from a wide range of subjects to complete your qualification; or

 - specialise in two subject areas, dividing your time equally between both.

 Optional Access module – visit Entry requirements to find out about starting this course with a preparatory Access module.

 You’ll start Stage 1 with 60 credits from a wide choice of introductory modules.
 This can include Making your learning count (YXM130) which gives you the chance to count study from a variety of subjects towards your qualification.
 All introductory modules are worth 30 or 60 credits, and have been carefully selected to develop your subject knowledge and study skills in preparation for further OU study.

 To complete this stage, you’ll choose a further 60 credits from a wider selection of our other Stage 1 modules.
 Many students focus broadly on one discipline, such as science or the humanities – but there’s nothing to stop you studying modules from entirely different subject areas.

 Having completed Stage 1, you may have formed some ideas about the direction you want to follow – if so, you can start to focus on one or two subject areas and explore some of the topics you will have encountered at Stage 1 in more depth.
 Equally, you can continue to be inspired by different subjects, especially if you have previous knowledge or experience.
 Either way, after you've completed the 120 credits required for Stage 2, you will have enhanced your critical thinking and analytical skills.